byronjohnson/shutters-accordion/docs/CODING_STANDARDS.md

 ### Property Organization
 - **Alphabetize properties**: All CSS properties within a rule should be listed in alphabetical order
 - **Use nesting**: Leverage CSS nesting for better organization and reduced repetition
-- **Prefer flexbox**: Use flexbox for layout solutions when appropriate
+- **flexbox required**: Use flexbox for layout solutions when appropriate

 ### CSS Structure Example
 ```css